About WinSwim

 Q. I get an error in the installation saying WinSwim requires Microsoft Jet 4.0 or MDAC 2.8.
 How do I get this installed?

 WinSwim now ships without the Microsoft MDAC or Jet 4.0 database support files.
 These are normally part of Windows XP, but may not be on your Windows 95/98/Me system.
-To get these, go to the Microsoft site, http://msdn.microsoft.com/data/mdac/downloads/default.aspx.
-Or, go to the Microsoft data site, http://msdn.microsoft.com/data/Default.aspx, and find Microsoft Jet 4.0 SP 8 and MDAC 2.8 and install on your computer.
+To get these, go to the Microsoft site, http://msdn.microsoft.com/en-us/data/aa937730.aspx. and find latest MDAC.

 Q. The software will not open the database or I get errors viewing the reports?